cda-tum/fiction/docs/layouts/coordinates.rst

 .. doxygenstruct:: fiction::cube::coord_t

-Siqad coordinates
+SiQAD coordinates
 ----------------

-Siqad coordinates are used to describe the Silicon Dangling Bond's location on the H-Si(100) 2x1 surface.
+SiQAD coordinates are used to describe the Silicon Dangling Bond's location on the H-Si(100) 2x1 surface.
 The coordinates are originally from https://github.com/siqad.

-.. doxygenstruct:: fiction::siqad:coord_t
+.. doxygenstruct:: fiction::siqad::coord_t

 Utility functions
 -----------------